 Pricing for Urgent Care and CMM Services

-Colorado Mountain Medical offers a 15% discount at all locations for individuals that can pay at time of service regardless of insurance or none, or where they live permanently.
+For those who don't have insurance, or choose not to use it, Colorado Mountain Medical offers a 15% Self Pay discount at all locations for those individuals that can pay in full at time of service.